N4tzzOfficial/N4tzzOfficial/README.md

 > ## 👨‍💻 About Me
 > An independent developer from Indonesia with hands-on experience building
 > secure websites, applications, APIs, automation systems, and mid-level software.
-> I also work as a **Grey Hat Security And Reverse Engginering**, focusing on vulnerability research,
+> I also work as a **Grey Hat Security And Reverse Engineering**, focusing on vulnerability research,
 > exploit analysis, and system hardening conducted strictly in
 > **controlled, ethical, and non-production environments**.
 > My work emphasizes **real-world implementation** — production systems,